A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck approach: Introduction

 While these fundamental approaches are being further developed it is worthwhile to construct effective dynamical models for QCD thermodynamics which are more practical to use and at the same time provide a scheme for the unified description of hadronic and quark-gluon degrees of freedom where hadrons appear as composites (clusters) of quarks and gluons.

-In the description of the hadron-quark matter transition it became customary to employ the so-called two-phase approaches where quark and hadronic matter EoS are modelled separately and subsequently joined by a phase transition construction as, e.g., the Maxwell construction.
+In the description of the quark-hadron matter transition it became customary to employ the so-called two-phase approaches where quark and hadronic matter EoS are modelled separately and subsequently joined by a phase transition construction as, e.g., the Maxwell construction.
 For an early review on such constructions, see \cite{Cleymans:1985wb}.
 A more recent overview on the thermodynamics of the deconfinement transition with relevant references is given in \cite{Satz:2012zza}.
 This approach has the disadvantage that it ignores the fact that hadrons are bound states of quarks and their thermodynamics should be directly related to the underlying quark dynamics \cite{Bastian:2015avq}.
+By construction, you will get always a first-order phase transition, what is a contradiction to the Lattice results for low chemical potentials.
+A van-der-Waals model for hadrons allows the construction of a critical endpoint end hence a cross-over at high temperatures \cite{Vovchenko:2017gkg}.
+Similar results one obtains with density and temperature dependent excluded volume approaches \cite{Typel:2017vif}.
+These transitions are purely thermodynamic and therefore do not result in a transition to quark matter.
+An alternative approach is using a switching function to match a hadronic and quark \gls{eos} \cite{Albright:2014gva,Parotto:2018pwx}.

 The goal would be to describe the hadrons as solutions of the equations of motion of multi-quark states in medium so that their dissociation within the Mott effect is obtained naturally.
 The quark interactions shall capture the most important aspects of confinement, namely, that they allow a sufficient number of hadronic eigenstates up to masses of, e.g., $m_\mathrm{max} \approx \np[GeV]{1.5}$, and that no free quark states are excited before the chiral transition is reached.
+An approach based on a Hagedorn bag-like model is described in \cite{Vovchenko:2019jyl}.